loroldoesmath/mathing/README.md

 # Mathing 🎲🔢

-This repository contains some of my research projects and scripts that I work on just for fun.
-The initial focus here is cousin primes, but I’m fascinated by prime constellations in general.
+This repository contains some of my research projects and scripts, mostly done just for fun.
+The initial focus here is cousin primes, but I’m exploring chaos theory and nonlinear dynamics as well.

 [Here](https://medium.com/science-spectrum/the-hardy-littlewood-conjectures-exploring-the-asymptotic-densities-of-prime-pairs-f95d03cb58a0) is a link to a Medium article I wrote on the Hardy-Littlewood Conjectures.
 It showcases some of the visualizations created in this repository.